Architecture

 Building from scratch wasn’t the answer.
 A fraud model requires a calibration cycle measured in quarters and a large enough historical dataset to train on.
 You can’t label fraud you haven’t instrumented.
 We needed something production-ready in weeks.

-What mattered about the platform’s design was that it separated signal from verdict.
+What mattered about its design was that it separated signal from verdict.
 It evaluated risk across four types: IP address, device fingerprint, email, and phone number.
 Each returned a score plus a set of attributes—connection type, bot indicators, proxy flags.
 Their models handle the pattern recognition.
-Your job is deciding what those signals mean for your specific users.
+Our job was to decide what those signals meant for our specific users.

-That distinction matters more than it sounds.
 A fraud score is an input, not a decision.
 A datacenter IP with an elevated score might be a legitimate enterprise user on a corporate VPN.
-A residential IP with a proxy flag might be a privacy-conscious user who has never committed fraud.
-On a financial platform, a false positive is a trust event—sometimes more damaging than the fraud you were trying to stop.
+A residential IP with a proxy flag might be a privacy-conscious user who’s never committed fraud.
+On a financial platform, a false positive is a trust event—sometimes more damaging than the fraud itself.

 Building the Judgment Layer

-We didn’t wire scores directly to access decisions.
-We built a rule evaluation layer on top—one handler per signal type, each consuming the platform’s response, applying a configurable threshold, and returning a yes-or-no determination.
+We didn’t wire scores to decisions.
+We built a rule evaluation layer on top—one handler per signal type, each consuming the service’s response, applying a configurable threshold, and returning a binary determination.

 The Signal We Kept Dark